How to register as a self employed

 Again, it’s worth making a note of all relatable documents including your National Insurance number, the size of your company, and your predicted earnings.

-Once you’ve registered you’ll be sent a certificate to notify you of your change in employment status.
+Once you’ve registered, you’ll be sent a certificate to notify you of your change in employment status.
 You’ll also be sent additional forms from HMRC which you will be required to fill out and send back to them.

 How to register as self employed by phone

-Wondering how to get on the self employment register?
+Wondering how to get on the self-employment register?

 There are numerous ways to register self-employment.

-HMRC’s self employed helpline gives you the opportunity to register over the phone.
 Simply call 0844 453 0165 to get in touch with a representative.

 Before making the call, it’s worth making a note of: